Introducing Family Catechesis

 • precedes and accompanies other forms of catechesis by the specific practice and behaviours adopted within the home at significant moments in family life

-• accompanies and enriches catechesis from outside the home by validating and implementing that teaching and by showing how faith is lived in practice CT 68
+• accompanies and enriches catechesis from outside the home by validating and implementing that teaching and by showing how faith is lived in practice (CT 68)

 The Catechism of the Catholic Church reminds us that:

 The role of parents in education is of such importance that it is almost impossible to provide an adequate substitute.
 The right and duty of parents to educate their children are primordial and inalienable.
-CCC 2221
+(CCC 2221)

 And the General Directory of Catechesis reaffirms the need for adult catechesis as the main method, which allows parents into the process rather than children being taught in a class like situation by a catechists acting as a teacher:

 Catechesis for adults, since it deals with persons who are capable of an adherence that is fully responsible, must be considered the chief form of catechesis.
 All other forms, which are indeed always necessary, are in some way oriented to it.
-GDC 59
+(GDC 59)

 Thomas Groome tells us that essentially catechesis is the "activity of re-echoing or re-telling the story of Christian Faith that has been handed down."
 Parents are best placed to share their faith journey with their own children, even if they feel that they do not have a great grasp of the details of our faith.

-All the feedback from all four trainign courses for catechists that we have delivered this year has been positive and where there have been suggestions for improving the experience, we have taken them into account in planning the next course.
+All the feedback from all four training courses for catechists that we have delivered this year has been positive and where there have been suggestions for improving the experience, we have taken them into account in planning the next course.

-FINALLY, HERE ARE SOME OF THE THINGS PEOPLE SAID ABOUT THE NEW DIOCESAN FAMILY CATECHESIS COURSE:
+HERE ARE SOME OF THE THINGS PEOPLE SAID ABOUT THE NEW DIOCESAN FAMILY CATECHESIS COURSE:

 • ‘informative and thought provoking'